stouffer/EvoGeoModules/manuscript/manuscript.md

 constraints create high phylogenetic inertia which carries forward to extant taxa [@vale10; @desd03; @dini08].
-For this reason, although several systems have been described that exhibit matching phylogenetic structure, many deviate from this assumption for a variety of factors [see @pois15 for a review].
+For this reason, although several systems have been described that exhibit matching phylogenetic structure, many deviate from this assumption for a variety of factors.
 Detecting matching phylogenies for interacting clades nonetheless indicates that their coevolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints.

 The considerations outlined above can be expressed as quantitative predictions.
 Communities that have assembled by successive divergence events due to